DEV-5/MY_NOTES/Linux_Embedded_development.md

      1. `int posix_fadvise(int fd, off_t offset, off_t len, int advice);`

-     2. Program can use `posix_fadvice()` to announce an intention to access file data in a specific pattern in the future, thus allowing the kernel to perform appropriate optimisation.
+     2. Program can use `posix_fadvice()` to announce an intention to access file data in a specific pattern in the future, thus allowing the kernel to perform appropriate optimization.

      3. The following are permissible values for advise: